Victoria University

 Chancellor: The Hon.
 Steve Bracks AC

-Vice-Chancellor: Professor Adam Shoemaker (ex-officio)
+Vice-Chancellor: Professor Adam Shoemaker (Ex-officio)

 Chair of Academic Board: Professor Tom Clark